pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 The catch is that Aesara cannot reason about JAX functions, and by association {class}`~aesara.graph.op.Op`s that wrap them.
 This means that the larger the portion of the graph is "hidden" inside a JAX function, the less a user will benefit from Aesara's rewrite and debugging abilities.

 Point 3 is more important for library developers.
-It is the main reason why PyMC developers opted to use Aesara (and before that, its predecessor Theano) as its backend.
+It is the main reason why PyMC developers opted to use Aesara (and before that, its predecessor Aesara) as its backend.
 Many of the user-facing utilities provided by PyMC rely on the ability to easily parse and manipulate Aesara graphs.

 +++